-So you want to become a poker affiliate?
+So you want to become a poker affiliate in 2023?
 Starting a poker affiliate website doesn’t have to be as complicated or as intimidating than it needs to be.
 That said, if that person is you and you want to launch a website, it really helps to have a solid plan so you don’t just launch another website that ends up failing.

 The online poker industry is very tough to get into when you compare it to other gambling verticals like online casinos, sportsbetting, bingo, and lottery.
 The number one gambling niche right now is casino and when you look at all the other verticals, almost all of them have some connection to casino, so let’s look at some of the facts:

 - Almost all online sportsbooks have a casino and the majority of their income comes from the casino

 - Almost all online bingo sites either offer slot games on the side or have a full suite of casino games